2008 Denver Broncos season: Week 7: at New England Patriots

 Hoping to rebound from their home loss to the Jaguars, the Broncos flew to Gillette Stadium for a Week 7 Monday Night duel with the New England Patriots.
 In the first quarter, Denver trailed early as Patriots kicker Stephen Gostkowski nailed a 31-yard and a 40-yard field goal.
-In the second quarter, New England increased its lead with RB Sammy Morris getting a 4-yard TD run, along with QB Matt Cassel completing a 13-yard TD pass to WR Randy Moss.
-In the third quarter, the Broncos continued to struggle as Cassel hooked up with Moss again on a 27-yard TD pass, along with completing a 6-yard TD pass to WR Wes Welker.
-In the fourth quarter, Denver avoided a shutout loss as QB Jay Cutler completing a 10-yard TD pass to former Patriots TE Daniel Graham.
-The Patriots sealed the win with RB BenJarvus Green-Ellis getting a 1-yard TD run.
+In the second quarter, New England increased its lead with running back Sammy Morris getting a 4-yard touchdown run, along with quarterback Matt Cassel completing a 13-yard touchdown pass to wide receiver Randy Moss.
+In the third quarter, the Broncos continued to struggle as Cassel hooked up with Moss again on a 27-yard touchdown pass, along with completing a 6-yard touchdown pass to wide receiver Wes Welker.
+In the fourth quarter, Denver avoided a shutout loss as quarterback Jay Cutler completing a 10-yard touchdown pass to former Patriots tight end Daniel Graham.
+The Patriots sealed the win with running back BenJarvus Green-Ellis getting a 1-yard touchdown run.

 With the loss, the Broncos went into their bye week at 4–3.